trevor-trinh/weather-better/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The CCIP contract code was modified based on the official demo.
-You can modify and replace it with the original link to deploy it.
+You can modify and replace the original files with those in `contract` to deploy it.
 For specific deployment parameters, refer to the Chainlink documentation.